nateslagter/Funko-Restock-Detection/README.md

 **Features**

 As of right now, this bot is only capable of detcting restocks from the official Funko website, Hot Topic, BoxLunch, and GameStop.
 More functionality will be added later on.
-It sleeps in between each check as to not overload the websites with unecessarsy requests.
+It sleeps in between each check as to not overload the websites with unecessary requests.
 The program will run on a continuous loop until stopped by the user in the terminal.

+**How to Run**

+As of right now, this is just a simple python script.
+You will need to go in and manually edit the dictionary var that stores the Funko products you are looking for.
+Along with this, you will need to run it from your favorite terminal in order to get results.
+To have the program email you when it detects a restock, you must fill in your email info, and make sure you have an app password so the script can long onto your account and send the email.

 **_The Plan_**

 The goal for this project is to eventually run on a tiny MySQL Database that stores all the funkos you are looking for, have a nice looking GUI that allows for navigation of the program without editing the source code, and bug fixes that will improve the overall experience.

+**Contacting Me**

+I am an amateur coder; if you have any complaints or any suggestions, please feel free to reach out to me at nateslagter@gmail.com , or just message me in GitHub.